Next-Generation Compiler Technologies

 You can see the results in Figure 2.
 Tencent* saw even higher gains, but I'll let James talk about that.
 Versus older, installed-base compiler technology, I would say that substantial gains are somewhat common, especially when both are compared on newer hardware where we've optimized for our latest compute capabilities.

 Figure 2.
-DP’s LAMMPS workload running on Alibaba E-HPC: step-by-step performance improvement comparison (see configuration details below)
+A step-by-step performance improvement comparison of DP's LAMMPS workload running on Alibaba E-HPC (see the following configuration details).

-DB: When we talk about accelerator support, it's really timely this comes up with the launch of Intel's Max Series products and specifically the Intel Data Center GPU Max Series.
-What are some of the things your team has done differently in the latest LLVM version of the compiler to support the Intel Max Series?
+Don: When we talk about accelerator support, it's really timely this comes up with the launch of Intel® Max® Series product family and specifically the Intel® Data Center GPU Max Series.
+What are some of the things your team has done differently in the latest LLVM version of the compiler to support the Intel Max Series product family?

 All these capabilities will take advantage of the latest architecture and instruction-set advances like Intel® Xe Matrix Extensions.